syjeon162/public-docs/Getting started with EOS Simulations.md

 ```

 These commands are nice to know so that you can do some sanity checks or quickly check what the root files contain.

+Of course, ROOT also lets you view its file contents through TBrowser, a GUI where you can navigate through trees and look at the histograms.
+(If you're on VScode, the ROOT viewer extension is nice; basically helps you load the TBrowser in the VScode window.)
+But if you're just trying to see how many events were collected, there's no need to use this which will take a bit to load.

-But for most stuff it's probably more convenient to just use pyROOT (python implementation of ROOT) to read the data and plot things in matplotlib.
+When you're actually having to do some analysis, it's probably most convenient to just use pyROOT or uproot (both in python) to read the data, sort/do things, and plot in matplotlib.

 ## Using pyROOT